B0-B/blowtorch-transformer-api/README.md

 Human: can you explain what a dejavu is?
 Llama-2-7B-Chat-GGML: [{'generated_text': 'can you explain what a dejavu is?\n\nAnswer: A deja vu is a French term that refers to a feeling of familiarity or recognition that cannot be explained.
 It\'s the sensation of having already experienced an event, situation, or place, even though you know that you have not.
 Deja vu can also be described as a "'}]
 ```

+The cli is a useful method is intended for testing forward-propagation and will not track context, or be reasonable (rather halucinating a bit).

 </details>